 For more detail, see our Score Definitions page.
 Please note that we score Women in Leadership policy a bit differently than LGBTQ policy as we factor into account gender representation on leadership teams.
 Why?
 Because personnel is policy (H/T @BroderickGreer).
 Representation is essential.

 Each church submission undergoes three levels of review and verification by our volunteer team so it takes up to 2 weeks for each submission to be processed.
+If you want to confirm your submission is in our database, email us.
 If you’re interested in joining our volunteer team, first register to be Verified Clear as an individual.

 This means that the church is being processed but it is not published yet..
 Typically it takes a few weeks to be scored.
 If you’re interested in joining our volunteer team, go here to first register as a Verified Clear individual.